Favourited 155 times

 Smoking is permitted outside the house.
 No additional pets are allowed.
 We run a radical zero waste household, but we can show you how to minimise your plastic purchases for common use.

 Local food is prioritised over distant, organic over conventional.
 Organic backyard produce is the most valuable!
 Low sugar kitchen, lots of ferments, vegetables and homegrown food.
-This is a low meat household, mostly local ethical meat.
+We mostly eat local ethical meat.
 Vegetarian meals are welcome.

 There's no microwave, electric kettle or TV; we watch movies on laptops instead.